 Improving health outcomes in diverse populations through the science of self-management.

-Self-management is a process by which individuals and families use knowledge and beliefs, self-regulation skills and abilities, and social facilitation to achieve health-related outcomes.
-Self-management takes place in the context of risk and protective factors specific to the condition, physical and social environment, and individual and family.
+Self-management is defined as a process by which individuals and families use knowledge and beliefs, self-regulation skills and abilities, and social facilitation to achieve health-related outcomes.
+Self-management takes place in the context of risk and protective factors specific to the condition, the physical and social environment, and the individual and family.
 Proximal outcomes are self-management behaviors and cost of health care services; distal outcomes are health status, quality of life and cost of health.
-Self-management is applicable to chronic conditions as well as health promotion [1-4].
+Self-management is applicable to chronic conditions as well as health promotion [1-2].

 1 Ryan, P. & Sawin, K. J. (2009).
 The Individual and Family Self-Management Theory: Background and perspectives on context process and outcomes.
 Nursing Outlook, 57, 217-225.
 Link to article:http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2908991/